cboudereau/cboudereau.github.io/_posts/2018-05-11-finding-your-baby-name-with-fsharp.markdown

 ## Classify, classify, classify
 After analysing the data, I was finding my name (Clément) when I see that there was different spelling (accent and other difference).
-To reduce the amount of duplicate phonetic match, I would like to group name by phonetic match.
+To reduce the amount of duplicate phonetic match, I would like to group name phonetically.

-The main problem with phonetic algorithm was the lowest telerance with cross language spelling variation.
+The main problem with phonetic algorithm was the lowest tolerance with cross language spelling variation.

-Here is some case where I did not find the right math :
+Here is some cases where I did not find the right math :
 - "Yolaine" : "Yolène", "Yolene"
 - "Clément" : "Clement", "Klement"

-I try with different french algorithm like Soundex and Phonex and the best one was Phonex (Good balance between redundancy and spelling variation).
+I try with different french algorithms like Soundex and Phonex and the best one was Phonex (Good balance between redundancy and spelling variation).

-I have patched the Phonex algorithm to match the 2 cases "Yolaine" and "Clement".
+I patched the Phonex algorithm to match the 2 cases "Yolaine" and "Clement".

 You can check the differences [here](https://github.com/cboudereau/firstname/commit/a2fee2492820fe59d2df928cd82473f27086fe96#diff-03d56f95fd97ac5769359687562f51e7).